fbpx

 • Pig waste is an environmental issue and farmers face government fines.
 An anaerobic digester solves this problem.

 Romania – Ilias Papageorgiadis, President of the Romanian Association of Biomass and Biogas in Bucharest.
-Earlier, Romania offered the highest prices for electricity from digesters, over 40 cents/kW.
+Earlier, Romania paid the most for electricity from digesters, over 40 cents/kW.

-Russia – Friend, colleague and American citizen Dmitry Beskurinikov (left) of Russian American Trade and Investment Consulting (Washington D.C.) discussing converting pig manure into energy.
+Russia – Colleague and American citizen Dmitry Beskurinikov (left) of Russian American Trade and Investment (Washington D.C.) discussing converting pig manure into energy.
 Engine room was heated by a combined heat and power generator fueled by manure from the farm.

-Moldova – Renewable energy conference presented by America’s Millenium Challenge Corporation in Chisinau, the capital of the small agricultural country of Moldova.
+Moldova – Renewable energy conference by America’s Millenium Challenge Corporation in Chisinau, Moldova.
 Jim Muir said “Since the wine industry accounts for 20 percent of GDP, employs 27 percent of Moldova’s labor force and is a potent feedstock for anaerobic digesting, we feel that Moldova is one of the ideal places on earth for our process”. https://www.mcc.gov/blog/entry/blog-09212015-matchmaking-to-promote-private-investment-in-moldova

-Russia – Russian pig farmer, Anton Permyakov of Voronezh (left), visiting a rare cold weather pig manure digester in Pennsylvania, USA in 2017.
+Russia – Russian pig farmer, Anton Permyakov of Voronezh (left), visiting a rare cold weather pig manure digester in Pennsylvania, USA before the war in Ukraine.

 New Zealand – Visitors from New Zealand, the world’s 8th largest dairy nation, came to America to meet with Agricultural Digesters LLC.
 We took them to visit farms with anaerobic digesters, and those considering installing them, in Connecticut, Massachusetts and Vermont.

 Taiwan – Representatives of the Government of Taiwan.
-Muir took them for a tour of farms with biogas systems in Lancaster County, Pennsylvania.
+Muir took them for a tour of farm biogas systems in Lancaster County, Pennsylvania.
 They later submitted a report to the Taiwan EPA.

 Russia – Prior to the Ukraine war, our colleague Xaydar Mouktarov attended a Moscow agricultural exhibition and described biogas technology to Grigoriy Aksanian, Senior Industry Development Expert of the Russian National Union of Pig Breeders.